-- (a) the activities and proposed activities of the charitable entity or person: - (b) the nature, objects, and purposes of the charitable entity: - (c) the management and administration of the charitable entity: - (d) the results and outcomes achieved by the charitable entity or person: - (e) the value, condition, management, and application of the property and income belonging to the charitable entity or person. - 21.
-Under section 35(1)(a) of the Charities Act, if an objection to the removal of an entity from the register is received, the Commission must not proceed with the removal unless it is satisfied that it is in the public interest to proceed with the removal and at least one ground for removal has been satisfied.
+- 20. When considering whether a registered entity continues to qualify for charitable status, section 50(2) of the Act empowers the Commission to examine and enquire into matters in connection with charitable entities or persons, including: - (a) the activities and proposed activities of the charitable entity or person: - (b) the nature, objects, and purposes of the charitable entity: - (c) the management and administration of the charitable entity: - (d) the results and outcomes achieved by the charitable entity or person: - (e) the value, condition, management, and application of the property and income belonging to the charitable entity or person. - 21.
+Under section 35(1)(a) of the Act, if an objection to the removal of an entity from the register is received, the Commission must not proceed with the removal unless it is satisfied that it is in the public interest to proceed with the removal and at least one ground for removal has been satisfied.